julioale21/rooftop-react-calculator/README.md

 ## The objetive

-Your objetive is to build a calculator app.
+Your objetive is to build a calculator app using the knowledge acquired during onboarding.

 **Bonus:** Use react redux